hashicorp/packer/website/source/docs/builders/oneandone.html.md

 -   `image_name` (string) - Resulting image.
 If "image_name" is not provided Packer will generate it

--   `timeout` (string) - An approximate limit on how long Packer will continue making status requests while waiting for the build to complete.
+-   `timeout` (int) - An approximate limit on how long Packer will continue making status requests while waiting for the build to complete.
 Default value "600".

 -   `url` (string) - Endpoint for the 1&1 REST API.
 Default URL "https://cloudpanel-api.1and1.com/v1"